Kongsberg to furnish Brazil-bound FPSO with electrical and control equipment

 Norwegian maritime technology group Kongsberg Maritime has inked a deal with Malaysian FPSO operator Yinson to deliver electrical and control technologies for a floating, production, storage, and offloading (FPSO) vessel, which will operate for Petrobras off Brazil, upon completion.

-Kongsberg Maritime informed on Tuesday that it has signed an engineering, procurement and construction (EPC) agreement with Yinson for the supply of an integrated suite of electrical and control equipment for an FPSO vessel currently under conversion.
+Kongsberg Maritime informed on Tuesday that it had signed an engineering, procurement and construction (EPC) agreement with Yinson for the supply of an integrated suite of electrical and control equipment for an FPSO vessel under conversion.

 The scope of the deal covers Kongsberg’s E-house, electrical, control, safeguarding and telecommunication equipment solutions, and also includes service support onboard the Yinson-owned FPSO Maria Quitéria.